AnthonySteele/MvcRouteTester/README.md

 ## How

 MvcRouteTester throws an exception in order to fail a test on a route.
 This should work in any unit testing framework.
-However, if you want to integrate closer with NUnit or another unit testing framework, [this is easy to do and is documented here](https://github.com/AnthonySteele/MvcRouteTester/wiki/Integrating-with-NUnit).
+However, if you want to integrate closer with NUnit or another unit testing framework, [you can do this](https://github.com/AnthonySteele/MvcRouteTester/wiki/Integrating-with-NUnit).

 ## Licence